Is Walking Better Than Gym For Fat Loss? How to Decide What’s Right for You

 When it comes to fat loss, many people debate whether walking or gym workouts are more effective.
 The truth is, both have unique benefits and drawbacks depending on your goals, fitness level, and lifestyle.
 Research shows that low to moderate-intensity activities, like walking, can effectively reduce body fat and improve metabolic health over time, while high-intensity gym sessions can boost calorie burn and preserve lean muscle mass.

 Studies also suggest that combining consistent daily activity with structured resistance training produces the best long-term results for fat loss and overall health.
 So which is better for you?
-Let’s break it down.
+Here’s a closer look.

 How Walking Helps With Fat Loss

 Walking is often underestimated, but it’s a surprisingly effective tool for fat loss.
-Research suggests that walking immediately after meals can enhance fat utilisation and aid weight loss, with a small month-long study showing participants lost between 1.5 and 3 kg by walking for 30 minutes after lunch and dinner:
+According to research, walking immediately after meals can enhance fat utilisation and aid weight loss, with a small month-long study showing participants lost between 1.5 and 3 kg by walking for 30 minutes after lunch and dinner:

 Pros